initOS/dob/docs/configuration.md

 bootstrap -> dict
-  - Basic bootstrap configuration bootstrap:coverage -> bool
+  - Basic bootstrap configuration bootstrap:blacklist -> list
+  - Blacklist files for the CI
+  - Glob patterns can be used
+  - Requires doblib>=0.8
+bootstrap:coverage -> bool
   - Enable/disable the coverage report when running tests bootstrap:extend -> str or list